DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

   following command: `<command to be added soon>` (Note, you should work on this assignment as is -- this will be updated soon to include the final command you have to run from DSMLP!

 ---

 ## Assignment 5

-SW Dev: Code vs Configuration; parameterizing experimennts
+SW Dev: Code vs Configuration; parameterizing experiments

 ---